rkjc/SeeThruComputerSim/README.md

      1101	IFZERO 	If the accumulator is zero, jump to a program address.
      1111	STOP 	Stop program execution.

-unused opcodes in this example
-     0111    (maybe implement a SKIP instruction?)
-     1110
 ```
 --------------------------------------------------
 Example program that counts from 1 to 9